Pallak06/Smart-City-IOT-Project/README.md

 📄 Submission Statement

-This project titled “Room Automation System Using Cisco Packet Tracer” is submitted by Group 4 as part of the Applied Industrial Internet of Things (IIoT) coursework.
+This project titled “Smart City IoT Simulation Project (Cisco Packet Tracer)” is submitted by Group 4 as part of the Applied Industrial Internet of Things (IIoT) coursework.

 👥 Group 5 Members